AmirrezaSaadi/nodolist/README.md

 ## 🙏 Acknowledgments

-- Built with Jetpack Compose and Room – thanks to the Android open‑source community.
+- Built with Kotlin & Jetpack Compose – thanks to the Android open‑source community.

 ---